darrenjw/scala-view/README.md

 # scala-view

-Small Scala library for animating on-screen a Stream of Swing BufferedImages in a JFrame
+Small Scala library for animating on-screen a Stream of AWT BufferedImages in a Swing JFrame

 ## Building and using the package (with sbt)